 In 2019, California adopted AB 2504, requiring current police officers and students in law enforcement academies to receive training regarding sexual orientation and gender identity groups.

-Former Governor Jerry Brown signed 12 pro-LGBT+ bills into law toward the end of his term that are taking effect in 2019 and 2020.
+Former Governor Jerry Brown signed 12 pro-LGBTQ+ bills into law toward the end of his term that are taking effect in 2019 and 2020.

 Current Governor Gavin Newsom flew the Pride Flag over the California state capitol for the entire month of June 2019 for the first time, directly flouting a Trump administration ban on flying such flags at U.S. embassies.